 Curls Explained: What Kind Of Locks You Have And Why It Matters

 Think about someone you just met recently for a brief amount of time.
-If I ask you to describe him or her, chances are you’ll tell me physical signs: “She has long eyelashes.”
-“He has thick eyebrows.”
+If I ask you to describe him or her, chances are you’ll tell me physical signs: “She has a cute nose.”
+“He has bushy eyebrows.”
 “She has curly hair.”
 While I can probably picture the first two examples, saying that someone has ‘curly hair’ is not as specific.
 I might be thinking of someone with frizzy ringlets, while the person you’re describing has long, smooth beach waves.

-If you’ve ever researched different types of curls, you’ll know that hair is divided into four types, ranging from Type 1 hair (straight) to Type 4 hair (kinky).
-Each of these types besides for Type 1 is divided into sub-categories (Type 2a, Type 2b etc.).
+If you’ve ever researched different types of curls, you’ll know that hair is divided into four types.
+They range from Type 1 hair (straight) to Type 4 hair (kinky).
+Each of these types, besides for Type 1, is divided into sub-categories (Type 2a, Type 2b etc.).

-is finer hair, whose curls shape the letter S. Some call Type 2a hair ‘wavy’ because it’s between curly and straight, but it could really go either way.
-Because it’s so fine, it’s the easiest type of hair to style, which is probably the best part about this hair type.
-You can blow it straight without too much of a struggle, and it co-operates well when you style it with curls.
+2a curly hair is finer hair whose curls shape the letter S. Some call Type 2a hair ‘wavy’ because it’s between curly and straight, but it could really go either way.
+Because it’s so fine it’s the easiest type of hair to style, which is probably the best part about this hair type.
+You can blow it straight without too much of a struggle, and it cooperates well when you style it with curls.

-looks similar to 2a, but the hair is thicker and the waves are slightly more defined.
-Both 2a and 2b have straighter hair at the roots, with their curls/waves starting at around ear-length.
+2b curly hair looks similar to 2a, but the hair is thicker and the waves are slightly more defined.
+Both 2a and 2b have straighter hair at the roots, with their curls/waves starting at around ear length.
 Thicker hair can be nicer, but it’s also more prone to frizzing than 2a.

-is often a mixture of both tighter curls and waves.
-Unlike its older siblings, a and b, 2c starts its curls right from the roots.
-It’s generally thick with a decent amount of volume, and that’s the good part – but unfortunately, it’s the most prone to frizzing of all hair types (yup, that’s me!)
-I also find my hair to be more-than-slightly bi-polar – it can literally look different every morning of the week.
+2c curly hair is often a mixture of both tighter curls and waves.
+Unlike its older siblings, 2a and 2b, 2c starts its curls right from the roots.
+It’s generally thick with a decent amount of volume, and that’s the good part.
+But unfortunately, it’s the most prone to frizzing of all hair types (yup, that’s me!).

-is often confused with 2c, but unlike 2c, the hair will have volume throughout, even on the top of the head – whereas Type 2 hair will stay flatter at the top of the head.
+3a curly hair is often confused with 2c.
+But unlike 2c, the hair will have volume throughout, even on the top of the head, whereas Type 2 hair will stay flatter at the top of the head.
 Type 3a curls are big and loose – the kind of curls people pay to have styled in their hair.
-Like all curly hair, 3a’s are prone to frizzing, so keep your hair well-conditioned and use a good oil to keep your curls smooth and defined.
+Like all curly hair, 3a’s are prone to frizzing.
+So keep your hair well-conditioned and use a good oil to keep your curls smooth and defined.

-has loads of bounce.
+3b curly hair has loads of bounce.
 The hair is curly throughout, with thinner, more lively curls.
-Unfortunately, this type of hair does not absorb moisture as easily as other kinds might, so it can get dry and frizzy.
+Unfortunately, this type of hair does not absorb moisture as easily as other kinds, so it tends to get dry and frizzy.
 But with proper care, 3b’s can enjoy gorgeous, voluminous curls with a lot of personality.